Paulino Salvador Leachon: Political positions

 Leachon is a supporter of the death penalty.

 Political party

 Mindoro Bago Sarili

 Mindoro Bago Sarili (MBS Party) is a provincial political party based in the province of Oriental Mindoro.
 It is headed by Doy Leachon, former member of the Philippine House of Representatives from Oriental Mindoro's 1st District.

 History

-The party formed in Oriental Mindoro by Congresman.
-Doy Leachon in 2020s before the 2022 election will began, In September 20, 2021 the party was all ready registered by COMELEC.
+The party formed in Oriental Mindoro by Congressman.
+Doy Leachon in 2020s before the 2022 election will began, In September 20, 2021 the party was already registered by COMELEC.